react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/hooks/useAuthUser.md

 `T` \| ``null``

-React Hook with user state functionility.
+React Hook with user state functionality.
 If the user is authenticated, then user data is returned.
-If the user is not authenticated, then `null` is ruturned.
+If the user is not authenticated, then `null` is returned.

 ## Example

-Here is the example for JavaScript
+Here is an example of JavaScript
 ```js
 import useAuthUser from 'react-auth-kit/hooks/useAuthUser'